intellifi-nl/webapi-doc/README.md

-Web API documentation
+Brain web API documentation
 =====================

-This document contain the offical web API documentation.
+This document contain the offical Brain web API documentation.
 We provide a RESTful API that allows you to access all the data that we provide in a powerfull and simple way.

 At this moment we only support JSON as output format.